truenas/documentation/content/SCALE/SCALETutorials/Shares/SMB/AddSMBShadowCopies.md

 Before you activate Shadow Copies in TrueNAS, there are a few caveats:

-* Shadow Copies might not work if you haven't updated the Windows system to the latest service pack.
+* Shadow Copies might not work if you have not updated the Windows system to the latest service pack.
   If previous versions of files to restore are not visible, use Windows Update to ensure the system is fully up-to-date.

 * Shadow Copies support only works for ZFS pools or datasets.